Rakshalav/Calculator/README.md

 1. Download the `Source Code.zip` from the `release` section or Clone or Fork this Reposirory
 2. Open the `gui_calculator.sln`
+3. Before Building Make sure to add `calculator.ico` to the directory where the `Calculator.exe` file is going to build.
-3. Simply build and run
+4. Simply build and run

 **If you don't care about the source code and just about the programm.
 You can download the** `Calculator.exe` **from** `relaease` **as well.**